cofinley/2017-Fall/OS/Midterm review.md

 - Non-preemptive
 	- Processes assigned to CPU in same order as ready queue
+	- OS doesn't interrupt a process in favor of another
 - Easy to implement and fair
 - Low overall throughput
+- No discrimination

 ![FCFS](https://i.imgur.com/vPjkupn.png)